 1-800-439-7247 (ext 9266)

 New Hampshire Fuel Assistance Program (FAP) #

-The Fuel Assistance Program (FAP) provides one-time financial assistance to qualified New Hampshire households who are having trouble paying for heat during the winter season.
+New Hampshire's Fuel Assistance Program (FAP) provides one-time financial assistance to qualified households who are having trouble paying for heat during the winter season.

 New Hampshire Unemployment Insurance #